TEST - EMERGENCY MESSAGE - TEST

-Welcome to the South Seattle Community College Engineering and Computer Science website.
+Welcome to the South Seattle College Engineering and Computer Science website.
 This website provides information for those interested in eventually transferring to a four-year college or university and who plan on majoring in Engineering or Computer Science.

 View a new 4 minute streaming video of our Engineering Program at South.
 (Users with modem connections will not be able to view this video.)